mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-currying-and-partial-application.md

 ## Currying

-[Currying][] is a technique—similar to partial application, named after the famous mathematician, [Haskell Curry][hc] — after whom the [Haskell][] programming language is also named.
+[Currying][]—named after the famous mathematician, [Haskell Curry][hc] (after whom the [Haskell][] programming language is also named)—is a technique similar to partial application.
 With partial application, we took an existing function and returned a new function with one or more of the arguments applied.
-With function currying we apply each argument one at a time, returning a new function in the currying chain until all the arguments have been supplied.
+With currying we apply each argument one at a time, returning a new function in the currying chain until all the arguments have been supplied.

 [Currying]: https://en.wikipedia.org/wiki/Currying
 [hc]: https://en.wikipedia.org/wiki/Haskell_Curry